 Of course, it’s essential to have a team that will build the right model, but it doesn’t have to be an in-house team.
 You can hire a software development partner to build your solution and train your staff on how to work with it.
 Many AI experts recommend starting with an external data science team so you can start faster and don’t have to worry about recruiting the right people and having tasks for them to handle.
 When hiring an external company, you can expect them to show you case studies and testimonials from other clients to prove their expertise.
 Your AI partner should also be able to help you identify the appropriate business use case, assess your data, and match it with the right technology.
 Building the first AI project is far more than developing the model – and it all starts with business understanding.

 The people factor matters

 Artificial intelligence seems all about the smart machines – but it really is about people.
 People play a significant role at every step of the way: from identifying the use case and describing the process that can be optimized, through data cleaning and preparation, to communicating results and using the insights in their everyday work.
 Without people, the system won’t work.
 Data comes from people, people develop the model, and people use the findings.
 With the right approach (create your strategy, please!), you’ll prepare and train the people in your company to join forces and make it work.
 However, if you, as a leader, fail to communicate why AI is used and how it’s supposed to be used, and you exclude the staff from the entire process, a whole bunch of problems can occur.
 The team may receive a tool they don’t need, they may fail to use it right, they may be afraid of losing their jobs to machines, or unwilling to cooperate with AI, they may also not trust the results.
-In a series of articles about the mistakes of AI adoption, I also discuss some of the topics regarding the human factor and trust in AI and mismatch of business and tech.
+In a series of articles about the mistakes of AI adoption, I also discuss some of the topics regarding the human factor, trust in AI and mismatch of business and tech.

 Off to a good start